The basics of stakeholder maps

 Stakeholders (including personas)

 The main actors in your system can be freely arranged on this large circular map.
-Their position depends on what you want to visualize, but usually your customer should be in the centre — at least if you try to be a customer-centred organization.
+Their position depends on what you want to visualize, but usually your customer should be in the centre — at least if you try to be a customer-centered organization.

 Categorize in circles